Giuseppe Caso

 Giuseppe Caso (born 9 December 1998) is an Italian professional footballer who plays as a forward or left winger for club Modena.

-Club career
+Career

 Fiorentina

 Born in Torre Annunziata, Caso was a youth exponent of Fiorentina.

 Loan to Cuneo

 On 19 August 2018, Caso was signed by Serie C club Cuneo on a season-long loan deal.
 On 17 September he made his professional debut in Serie C for Cuneo in a 1–0 away defeat against Pisa, he was replaced by Hchiam Kanis after 46 minutes.
 Ten days later, on 27 September, he was sent off with a double yellow card in the 79th minute of a 4–0 away defeat against Juventus U23.
 On 2 December he played his first entire match for the team, a 2–0 home defeat against Pontedera.
 Eight days later, on 10 December, he scored his first professional goal in the 79th minute of a 1–0 away win over Pro Vercelli.
 Caso ended his loan to Cuneo with 30 appearances, 1 goal and 2 assists.